Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Model and Method

 where $c_{i\sigma}^\dagger$ ($c_{i\sigma}$) creates (annihilates) an electron with spin $\sigma$ at site $i$, and $n_i = n_{i\uparrow}+n_{i\downarrow}$ is the local density operator.
 The parameters $t$, $U$, and $V$ denote the hopping amplitude, on-site, and NN Coulomb interactions, respectively; $h.c.$ indicates Hermitian conjugation.
 The model reduces to the simple Hubbard limit for $V=0$.
 Throughout this work, energies are measured in units of $t=1$, and quarter-filling corresponds to one electron per two sites ($n=0.5$).
 We represent number of lattice sites by $M$ and number of electrons by $N_e$.

-For the noninteracting case ($U=V=0$), the single-particle dispersion of an infinite lattice is $\epsilon_{\mathbf{k}} = -2t(\cos k_x + \cos k_y)$ with bandwidth $W=8t$.
-For the interacting case ($U\neq 0$) in two or higher dimensions, no exact analytic solution exists, and we therefore employ \emph{exact diagonalization} (ED) to compute ground and low-lying excited states on finite clusters.
-ED provides complete access to all correlation functions, making it ideal for testing data-driven analysis methods despite its limited system size.
+For the non-interacting case ($U=V=0$), the single-particle dispersion of an infinite lattice is $\epsilon_{\mathbf{k}} = -2t(\cos k_x + \cos k_y)$ with bandwidth $W=8t$.
+In higher dimensions, no exact analytic solution exists, and we therefore employ ED to compute ground and low-lying excited states on finite clusters.
+ED provides complete access to all correlation functions, making it ideal for testing unsupervised analysis methods despite its limited system size.
 We study $3\times4$ (12-site) and $4\times4$ (16-site) clusters with cylindrical boundary conditions (periodic along $x$, open along $y$).
 Spin-rotational symmetry is exploited to construct spin-adapted bases~\cite{SarmaAhsan1996}, which significantly reduce the Hilbert-space dimension.

-The ground-state wavefunction $|G\rangle$ obtained from exact diagonalization (ED) allows the evaluation of key two-point correlation functions:
+The ground-state wavefunction $|G\rangle$ obtained from ED allows the evaluation of key two-point correlation functions \cite{Callaway1990}:

 representing spin-spin, charge-charge, and on-site singlet-pairing correlations, respectively.
 Their Fourier transforms define the corresponding structure factors,